bchainhub/foxar-docs/versioned_docs/version-1/reference/spark-std/divisionError.md

 ### Description

-The internal Solidity error when a division fails, e.g. division by zero.
+The internal Ylem error when a division fails, e.g. division by zero.